aroles/biol210/docs/articles/agenda-week1.md

-- Please complete the [Getting to Know You](https://docs.google.com/forms/d/e/1FAIpQLScaPNVaX_waXgLUrAUYxIhIfUrhzBsRnpT38HXaxLQhJMlkxQ/viewform?usp=sf_link) form by Sat Aug 30.
+- Please complete the [Getting to Know You](https://docs.google.com/forms/d/e/1FAIpQLScaPNVaX_waXgLUrAUYxIhIfUrhzBsRnpT38HXaxLQhJMlkxQ/viewform?usp=sf_link) form by Sun Aug 30.

 - BIOL 211 Lab will begin next week, Tue Sep 1 and Wed Sep 2.
 Lab meets in K119.

 - **The first [problem set is
   available](https://aroles.github.io/biol210/articles/ps1.md) and is
-  due Sun Aug 29.
+  due Sun Aug 30.
 You will also want to watch the week 1 content videos (see [agenda week 1](https://aroles.github.io/biol210/articles/agenda-week1.md)).**